1/3 no Junjō na Kanjō

 "1/3 no Junjō na Kanjō" (1/3の純情な感情) is a song by the Japanese rock band Siam Shade, released in 1997.
 The song was first released as their sixth single on November 27, 1997, and also featured on their fourth studio album Siam Shade IV - Zero, released on January 21, 1998.

 It is the band's best known work and best-selling single, reaching number three on the Oricon Singles Chart, and was the 31st best-selling single of 1998 with 698,520 copies sold.
 By 2016, this number had grown to over 800,000 copies.
 The title song was used as the sixth ending theme of the Rurouni Kenshin anime series.
-The single was reissued in the standard 12 cm CD format on November 14, 2007.
+Mitsuhisa Hida of SPE Visual Works said that he specifically wanted to use songs that non-anime fans would want to buy.
+Originally released as an 8 cm CD, the single was reissued in the 12 cm CD format on November 14, 2007.

 Track listing

 All songs written and composed by Siam Shade.
 Arranged by Masao Akashi.